apache/paimon/docs/content/engines/hive.md

 ## Execution Engine

 Paimon currently supports MR and Tez execution engine for Hive Read, and MR execution engine for Hive Write.
+Note beeline also does not support hive write.

 ## Installation